 When the index tightens, the meaning is broader than simply “money is more expensive.”
 Tightening can reflect higher benchmark rates, wider spreads, weaker risk appetite, stricter credit extension, and rising rollover pressure at the same time.
 In that setting, borrowers face more difficulty raising capital, refinancing existing obligations, or maintaining access to credit on acceptable terms.
 This is why the index naturally connects to adjacent concepts such as refinancing risk without collapsing into them.

 The index also helps explain why policy actions do not always produce the same market result.
 Two periods with similar official rates can still have very different financing environments because term premia, balance-sheet capacity, market liquidity, and lender risk tolerance may differ sharply.
-A financial conditions index belongs to the transmitted layer of finance: it records the combined outcome after policy has been filtered through markets and intermediaries.
+A financial conditions index records the combined outcome after policy has been filtered through markets and intermediaries.

 Limits and interpretation boundaries